daos-stack/google-cloud-daos/docs/pre-deployment_guide.md

   - You must have a Cloud NAT
   - You must have DAOS server and client images

-After completing the following instructions you will be ready to deploy DAOS.
+After completing this guide you will be ready to deploy DAOS.

 ## Create a GCP Project